-Paris off the beaten track: Some lesser-known spots to visit in the City of Lights
+Paris off the beaten track: Lesser-known spots to visit in the City of Lights

 There’s no shortage of material on visiting Paris.
 If you’re anything like me, before you even make it to the City of Lights, you’ve probably paged through one or a dozen travel books, clicked through the hundreds of Paris-themed blogs and made an itinerary that would take you a solid month to get through.
 Even if you’re less of a planner, you probably have a list of things you definitely can’t miss.
 I don’t blame you!
 Paris is one of the world’s tourism capitals, and when you’re only here for a few days, there’s very little space to mess with the “must-sees.”